adr-h/rth-json/readme.md

 # Remembering The ...
 Heisig method JSONs

 ## What
+- `public/collections/simplified-hanzi.json`
-- Repo to store some JSON lists of Heisig keywords, right now only for Simplified Hanzi
+  - JSON list of Heisig keywords for Simplified Hanzi
+- `public/scripts/getHeisigHanzi.js`
-- Also has a dead simple script that sets a `getHeisigSimplifiedHanzi` function on the `window`
+  - a script that exposes a dead simple `getHeisigSimplifiedHanzi` function on the `window`
+  - script has the entire JSON list bundled in it, for convenience

 ## Why
 - Needed a quick way to lookup Heisig keywords for my own personal Anki deck